Staff & Consultants

 Sarah’s mission is to aid the environmental movement in its effort to protect marine mammals by working to promote dolphin-safe fishing practices.
 She dreams of a world where all of humanity holds a deep reverence for nature.

 Sarah brings with her 10+ years of nonprofit administrative experience.
-Her areas of expertise include, but are not limited to, sailing bureaucratic systems, auditing, accounting, managing multiple projects and project teams, grassroots movement support, and unquenchable curiosity.
+Her areas of expertise include, but are not limited to, auditing & controlling, managing multiple projects and project teams, grassroots movement support, and unquenchable curiosity.

 Susannah Lee, Development Associate - USA